PFTL/website/content/blog/29_args_kwargs.rst

         def __init__(self, *args):
             super(MainWindow, self).__init__(*args)

 The rest of the code will do the specific parts of your application.
-The snippet above shows that we don't need to look at the original code to see what arguments are passed, etc. They are simply relied to the original ``QMainWindow`` class when instantiating.
+The snippet above shows that we don't need to look at the original code to see what arguments are passed, etc. They are simply relayed to the original ``QMainWindow`` class when instantiating.
 Moreover, if there is code downstream that is already using ``QMainWindow``, we can use ``MainWindow`` as a drop-in replacement, without the need to explicitly change every time the class is used.

 If you are familiar with frameworks such as **Django** and you are overriding a method such as ``save`` (you can see `the docs here <https://docs.djangoproject.com/en/2.1/ref/models/instances/#django.db.models.Model.save>`_), you can use the following syntax on your own model: